-Career Services: Expectations of Intern Supervisors
+Career Center: Expectations of Intern Supervisors

 Supervision is an essential component in the educational nature of internships which fosters the successful transition from the classroom to the work setting.
 Below are general expectations of intern supervisors while hosting an intern:

 Supervisors are professionals, trained in the same discipline as that of the internship, who routinely use a level of professional knowledge, skills, and judgment in the performance of their responsibilities.

 A supervisor has the knowledge, experience, and expertise to provide teaching and training that that challenges the student to develop greater skill development.

 A supervisor uses his/her skills to effectively provide leadership and guidance, clarity of expectations, training and development, teaching skills for employability, ongoing monitoring and feedback, and evaluation.